Lean Manufacturing and the Toyota Production System

 Posted on May 3, 2012 Comments (6)

-In this post I explore my thought about what lean (lean manufacturing, lean thinking…) means.
+In this post I explore my thoughts about what lean (lean manufacturing, lean thinking…) means.
 The way I think about it is that lean manufacturing sprung from Toyota.
 It seems to me the lean manufacturing name was meant to capture the entire Toyota Way.
 Capturing the whole of what that encompasses isn’t possible in 1 or 2 or even 10 books so it wasn’t done completely.

 To me the difference between lean manufacturing described early on by Womack and Jones and the Toyota Way was more about what can be captured and conveyed than about an intentional creation of “lean” ways that are different than Toyota ways.